-Consider how satisfied you are in each area on a scale of 1 (very dissatisfied) to 10 (fully satisfied).
+Ask your client to consider how satisfied they are in each area on a scale of 1 (very dissatisfied) to 10 (fully satisfied).

-To note your scores, put a dot in the middle of the corresponding line on the wheel (1 being the first inner circle and 10 being the outside circle).
+Tell them to put a dot in the middle of the corresponding line on the wheel (1 being the first inner circle and 10 being the outside circle) to note their scores.

 Step 3: Connect the Dots

-Once you’ve noted your scores for all areas, get a ruler and join the dots to reveal the visual representation of your current vs. desired reality.
+Once they've noted their scores for all areas, get a ruler and join the dots to reveal the visual representation of your client's current vs. desired reality.

-Celebrating progress supports mental wellbeing, and it helps put you in a better mindset for setting goals and making positive changes.
+Celebrating progress helps put us in a better mindset for setting goals and making positive changes.

 Taking Action from The Wheel of Life Exercise

-Now you have a visual overview of your current vs. ideal reality, examine your results.
+Now that you have a visual overview of your client's current vs. ideal reality, examine the results.

 Where are the biggest gaps?